 Preheat oven to 350 degrees.
 Grease two 9-by-5-inch loaf pans.
-Place frozen zucchini shreds in a colander in the sink, wrapped in several layers of paper towels.
+Shred 3 cups of zucchini.
+Place freshly grated or frozen zucchini shreds in a colander in the sink, wrapped in several layers of paper towels.
 Press out the moisture in the zucchini and set aside.

 Beat eggs in a large mixing bowl.
 Add oil and brown sugar; beat well.
 Stir in vanilla and zucchini.